Home Compare NFLX vs NOVN.SW

 Netflix vs Novartis: Which Stock Looks Stronger in 2026?

-Netflix holds the cleaner structural position, with the lead spread across growth and profitability.
+Netflix holds the cleaner structural position, with growth as the main driver and stability adding further support.
 Novartis still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Novartis carries the stronger setup — intact trend against Netflix's broken trend.
 That leaves a split case: the structural lead stays with Netflix, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (NFLX: Russell 1000, NOVN.SW: STOXX 600).
+Peer scores are normalised within each company's primary universe (NFLX: Nasdaq 100, NOVN.SW: STOXX 600).

-The clearest separation starts in growth, with profitability adding a second layer of support.
-Netflix, Inc. leads by 21 points on the overall comparison score.
+Most of the separation is still concentrated in growth.
+Netflix, Inc. leads by 11 points on the overall comparison score.

 Trajectory Similarity